 Take time to enjoy the stylish restaurants, bars, cafes, boutiques, bookshops and galleries as you stroll along Macrossan Street which is the central point of the village.
 At the end of Macrossan Street you will find palm-fringed Four Mile Beach, a magnificent point at which to enjoy the sunset.
 At the other end, Anzac Park is home to St Mary's, a picturesque sea Chapel where markets are held every Sunday.

 Things to do in Port Douglas

 Families will love Port Douglas holidays, with so much adventure at your fingertips.
 Have fun with the whole family learning how to dive, snorkel, jet-ski or water ski or go take it easy kayaking to secluded beaches.

 The best way to get to the Great Barrier Reef from here is on a cruise and they depart daily from the Marina Mirage.
 You can also visit the Low Isles on a sailboat; or perhaps spend a few days sailing to the outer reefs on a luxury yacht.
 The best views have to be from the sky though and you can experience a stunning panorama on a helicopter or sea plane scenic flight.

 One of the most popular spots to visit in the Daintree rainforest is Mossman Gorge, which can be reached in just 20 minutes if you drive north from Port Douglas.
 Tick some activities off your bucket list if you dare and go and spot crocodiles on the Daintree River or explore the beaches of Cape Tribulation by 4WD.
-If you're feeling particularly brave at heart, take a guided night walk through the jungle.
-Bring your torch so you can see all the animals, which are at their most active as night falls.
+For a real sense of adventure, take a guided night walk through the jungle.
+Bring your torch so you can see the animals which are at their most active as night falls.